 Active Whitening Charcoal Toothpaste

-Forget the fact it looks like something you’d stumble upon in a mom and pop holistic shop.
+Forget the fact it looks like something you’d stumble upon in a mom-and-pop holistic shop.

 An all-natural composition of active minerals and organic charcoal gets it all done – halitosis determent, bleeding gums treatment, and oral disease prevention – at a ridiculously affordable price.

-If it does one thing best, that’s comfort the mouth with fresh mintiness to push self-confidence through the roof during close encounters with others.
+If it does one thing best, comfort the mouth with fresh mintiness to push self-confidence through the roof during close encounters with others.

 $17.99 at Amazon.com